The Texas House Public Education Committee will meet to hear invited and public testimony.

 - Study the effects of COVID-19 on K-12 learning loss and best practices that exist to address learning loss.
 Monitor the implementation of state and local plans to address students’ achievement gaps.
 Make recommendations for supporting the state and local efforts to increase academic development.

 - Examine the causes and contributors for chronic absenteeism in public schools and its impact on student outcomes.
 Consider techniques and approaches that have been utilized by public schools to identify students who are chronically absent and return these students to classrooms.

-The Tuesday, July 26, interim hearing will begin at 10 a.m. and will focus on the following interim charges:
+The Tuesday, July 26, interim hearing will begin at 10 a.m.
+The Committee will hear invited testimony only from the State Board of Education.
+The Committee will also meet to hear INVITED and PUBLIC testimony on the following interim charges: